Fall Protection: Arrest, Restraint, and Rescue Planning

 Fall Protection Systems and Field Decisions

-The best control keeps the worker away from the fall hazard.
-Guardrails, parapets, hole covers, and properly built platforms protect multiple workers and do not depend on each worker clipping to the right point every time.
-Fall restraint is also preventive when the lanyard length and anchor location stop the worker before the edge.
-Fall arrest is different.
-It accepts that a fall may occur and depends on the system stopping the fall without the worker striking a lower level, structure, equipment, or stored material.
+The best control keeps the worker away from the hazard.
+Fall restraint uses a lanyard length and anchor location that physically stop the worker before the edge.
+If a 6-foot lanyard lets the worker step past the edge, it is not restraint.
+Personal fall arrest is different: it accepts that a fall may occur and depends on the system stopping it before the worker strikes a lower level, structure, equipment, or stored material.

 | Control Type | Field Strength | Field Weakness |